 Amidst the rapid growth of the IoT industry, cyberattacks against it have increased as well.
 There is a growing concern among industry experts that IoT devices make easy targets for cybercriminals.
 By their very nature of being always online and connected, IoT devices are vulnerable.

-All an attacker needs to do is identify the weakest link in the network of devices and hack it.
+An attacker must identify the weakest link in the network of devices and hack it.
 RFID Journal even went as far as calling IoT technology “a Doomsday scenario waiting to unfold.”
-Security experts say that one of the reasons IoT has become a target is due to the cheap devices that make up the network.
+Security experts say that IoT has become a target because of the cheap devices that make up the network.

 Manufacturers of these low-cost machines spared little-to-no expense into making these products secure.
 IoT devices are often disposable, and would never make it to market if it weren’t for the low price.
 On IoT consumer systems, attackers target CCTV equipment the most because these are the most vulnerable.